Indonesia - Sumba & Flores Photo Tour - full itinerary

 Waingapu — Ende — Moni (Flores)

 We have an early flight this morning via Kupang to Ende on the island of Flores.
-From there, we transfer to our hotel in Moni, a scenic drive of around 90 minutes that winds through the lush countryside and offers glimpses of rural life.
+After a restaurant break, we transfer to our hotel in Moni, a scenic drive of around 90 minutes that winds through the lush countryside and offers glimpses of rural life.
 En route, we stop to explore Saga, one of the few villages in the Lio district that still preserves its traditional character.
 The village features around twenty well-maintained houses built in the distinctive Lio style, with three different tribes coexisting harmoniously.

 Once we arrive in Moni, we’re treated to beautiful views of the terraced rice fields, which make for striking foreground elements with the iconic Mount Kelimutu rising in the distance.
 Nearby Murundao Waterfall adds a tranquil note, perfect for long-exposure photography and capturing the forest’s lush textures.
 The surrounding villages and traditional homes are alive with culture, from their weaving practices to daily rituals, and provide unique opportunities for evocative images, especially during the soft, golden light of the late afternoon.